Aceinna/docs_openrtk/tutorial/CAN/CAN_J1939_DataPacketMessages.rst

     :maxdepth: 1

-The following Data Packet messages are implemented in the example application.
+The following Data messages are implemented in the example applications.
-The user can modify the provided messages or add messages as needed.
+The user can modify provided messages or add messages as needed.

-The OpenIMU300RI output 3 types of data packets: slope sensor information - type 2 (SSI2),
-angular rate sensor data, and accelerometer sensor data.
-The data packets are sent at a rate that can be set by other ECUs.
+The rate of data messages can be configured by SET commands.

 .. table:: *Data Messages*
     :align: left